-But a new day has dawned (or, perhaps, a new moon has risen, if you will forgive the pun).
+But a new day has dawned (or, perhaps, a new moon has risen).

-In a 4-1 vote, the Opa-Locka city council recently decided to repeal the law, no doubt confident that since the craze has long since passed, the community’s moral standards were no longer threatened by the sight of underwear, which, let’s face it, by definition is supposed to be “under.”
+In a 4-1 vote, the Opa-Locka City Council recently decided to repeal the ordinance, no doubt confident that since the craze has long since passed, the community’s moral standards were no longer threatened by the sight of underwear, which, let’s face it, by definition is supposed to be “under.”

 And the town has had bigger issues to deal with.
 The governor a few years ago declared the city was in a state of “financial emergency” having fallen millions of dollars in arrears on its bills, the FBI had launched a corruption investigation, and a previous mayor had died when he drove his SUV into a tree the day before he was to turn himself in on bribery charges.